Social Innovation in Central Asia

 EMERGING OPPORTUNITIES

 SICA is designed to provide civil society actors with the resources they need to strengthen their work and address the priorities of their communities.
-To allow civil society to identify where they see the greatest need for investment, SICA provides resources through ongoing, flexible grant competitions (over $1.4 million USD obligated) to solicit and support timely project ideas and promote positive citizen participation and social innovations.
-Projects funded promote transparency and accountability, revitalized and inclusive communities, and opportunities and protections for all.
-In total, SICA conducted 18 Civil Society Forums, reaching approximately 270,000 people.
+To allow civil society to identify where they see the greatest need for investment, SICA provides resources through ongoing, flexible grant competitions to solicit and support timely project ideas and promote positive citizen participation and social innovations.
+Projects funded promote transparency and accountability, revitalized communities, and opportunities and protections for all.
+In total, SICA conducted 18 forums, reaching approximately 270,000 people.

 INSTITUTIONAL DEVELOPMENT AND SUSTAINABILITY

-- 84 civil society organizations engaged as members of the Institutional Development Program from Kazakhstan, Tajikistan, Turkmenistan, and Uzbekistan
+• 84 organizations engaged as members of the Institutional Development Program from Kazakhstan, Tajikistan, Turkmenistan, and Uzbekistan

-Civil society organizations perform varied and important tasks in Central Asian countries, and SICA develops the skills, tools, and capacities of such organizations to broaden their funding sources and increase engagement with their constituents.
-CSOs from Kazakhstan, Turkmenistan, and Uzbekistan have joined the Institutional Development Program.
+Private organizations perform varied and important tasks in Central Asian countries, and SICA develops the skills, tools, and capacities of such organizations to broaden their funding sources and increase engagement with their constituents.
+Organizations from Kazakhstan, Turkmenistan, and Uzbekistan have joined the Institutional Development Program.
 To support an evidence-based approach for capacity building in Central Asia, SICA developed an Institutional Assessment Toolkit that its experts use to conduct tailored assessments and provide training in targeted areas for growth.
-In 2021, SICA began offering Institutional Development Grants (average $15,000) to help CSOs address capacity gaps and better pursue their organizational missions.
+In 2021, SICA began offering Institutional Development Grants to help organizations address capacity gaps and better pursue their organizational missions.

 Learn more about SICA on the program’s website.